 Assignments are due at the beginning of the class on the due date listed.
+Late assignments will be penalized 2 points per week (2 out of 30), unless an extension is given.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.

-Missed Exams/Quizzes/Labs etc.
+Missed Exams/Quizzes

-Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
+Make-up exams are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
-Some missed labs or other activities may not be able to be accommodated.
-Please consult with your instructor.